schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Allies

-A operations research analyst presents a organizer at a ladder.
+A operations research analyst presents an organizer at a ladder.

 ## Antiquarian Cursor